yashints/yashints.dev/content/posts/2024/06/07/continuevscode.md

 ![Installing continue extension in VS Code](./vscodeext.png)

 ### Configuring the extension
 Once you have both of those installed, you can go ahead and configure your extension to use your local Ollama instance.
-Open the `config.json` settings for Continue using <kbd>Ctrl<kbd> + <kbd>Shift<kbd> + <kbd>P<kbd>, then typing `> continue: open config.json`.
+Open the `config.json` settings for Continue using <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>, then typing `> continue: open config.json`.
 Keep in mind that Continue supports a [whole host of providers](https://docs.continue.dev/setup/select-provider) other than local ones.
 Go ahead and add the models you want to the config file.
 Do not forget to change the IP address to match your own instance if it is not available on `localhost`.

 ```json
 {